mungewell/pico-timecode/docs/PT-Thrifty.md

 There is a 2nd LED next to the 3.5mm jack.
 This provides a 1PPS flash from the internal LTC timers at the start of Frame-0.
-As this is driven directly its timing is exact, but some commercial units (ie: UltraSync) choose to blink on Frame-11 for some reason...
+As this is driven directly its timing is exact, but some commercial units (ie: UltraSync) choose to blink on Frame-11 for some reason... this can be configured through the `libs/config.py' file.

-PT-Thifty is designed to be LOW COST, so does not include battery or other features that are technically possible (although these can be DIY-ed).
+PT-Thifty is designed to be _LOW COST_, so does not include battery or other features that are technically possible (although these can be added to your DIY-ed version).
 The unit needs to be (and remain) externally powered for the duration of the shoot.
+If power is lost the unit will need to be Jam-Synced again.

+Note: the 'Info' RGB will double-flash if the unit has previously been Jam-Synced.

 [Video Demo](https://youtube.com/shorts/oo_elmEAXs4?feature=share)